stevencombs/retrocombs.github.io/_posts/2015-02-21-amazon-echo-review.md

 It’s been about a month since the [unboxing](http://www.stevencombs.com/gadgets/2015/02/03/amazon-echo-unboxing.html) of our new [Amazon Echo](http://www.amazon.com/oc/echo/ref_=ods_dp_ae).
 Since the unboxing, we’ve put the Echo through its paces and it's finally time to provide a review of this music playing, information delivering device.
 If you aren’t familiar with the Amazon Echo, watch the video below before you read the rest of the post.

+<iframe width="640" height="360" src="https://www.youtube.com/embed/KkOCeAtKHIc" frameborder="0" allowfullscreen></iframe>

+Once I had the Echo unboxed, I placed Echo on the table where I unpacked it and plugged it into a 110v outlet (required).
+Initial tests were conducted in this location.
+I would quickly learn that this was not to be the permanent home for the Echo.

 <hr>

 {**Update: April 5th, 2015**} As the Echo continues to receive upgrades, I will add them to this review.
 Updates will receive the same marker that appears before this paragraph.
 A list of updates appears below.